Data Visualisation

 Show relationships between two continuous variables

-Start with the data and aesthetic mappings:
+Start with the data and create a figure:

 Step 2: Add Points